-Institutional Review Board: If the proposed dissertation calls for research using human subjects (including survey research) the advisor and student must submit research papers for approval.
-Further information and forms are available in the Director of Graduate Studies office and online at https://intranet.oak.edu/about-ocu/institutional-research-policies.php.
+Institutional Review Board (IRB): If the proposed dissertation calls for research using human subjects (including survey research) the advisor and student must submit research papers for approval.
+Further information and forms are online at https://intranet.oak.edu/about-ocu/institutional-research-policies.php.
 The Institutional Review Board form may be completed following the approval of the dissertation proposal by the dissertation committee.